too-many-hats/Task29/README.md

 ## Why?

-It's something of a travesty that Cray's first machine hasn't been emulated when just about every other computer has an emulator, especially when the Univac Scientific is both technically and historically notable.
+It's something of a travesty that Cray's first machine hasn't been emulated when just about every other computer has, especially when the Univac Scientific is both technically and historically notable.
 We also have everything we need to build and verify the emulator, including listings of original software, diagnostic routines and microarchitectural documentation (essential because so much state is displayed on the console).
 In all my research this might be the last vacuum tube mainframe with original software that doesn't have a high quality emulator.

-Creating a truly accurate emulator of a fairly complex early machine (there's a lot of IO devices) is an interesting technical challenge that I'll have a lot of fun with all on its own, and that's the easy part of this project.
+Creating an accurate emulator of a fairly complex early machine is an interesting technical challenge that I'll have a lot of fun with all on its own, and that's the easy part of this project.

 The physical replica part comes from a large wall in my apartment that needs something on it, and I don't find paintings that interesting.
 So why not put a _**huge**_ mainframe console there instead?
 It'll spark conversation no matter the occasion with it's hundreds of blinking lights, buttons and switches.
 Being fully functional, guests can play with the switches and buttons, or even enter and run a short program like it's 1956.
 While for my two little nieces, the lights, physical buttons and switches will be irresistible and should put quite the smile on their faces (as they mess up whatever program was running ;)).